levist7/levist7/README.md

 * [Github](https://github.com/levist7/Civil-Work-Bidding-And-Investment-Helper)
 * [App](https://costofmyconstructionproject.herokuapp.com)

-*Note: Some other data science projects are in full-time development.
-They will be avaliable on Github by the end of October '22 as a part of a data science certification programme by Jedha.*
+*Note: Some other data science projects are avaliable here on my Github repos as a part of a data science certification programme by Jedha.*

 ---
 ### Closed-source coding projects